Uncertainty quantification for stationary and time-dependent PDEs subject to Gevrey regular random domain deformations: Notations, preliminaries, and assumptions

 Moreover, we define the space

 endowed with the graph norm

 Furthermore, we denote $\mathcal L^2:=L^2(D_{\rm ref}\times I)$.

-For our analysis of the pullback heat equation, we need to impose an additional condition on the regularity of the initial condition $u_0$.
-Hence, we state the following assumption exclusively for this setting: \begin{assumptio}$ $ \begin{enumerate}[label={\rm (A\arabic*)},align=right,leftmargin=2\parindent] \item The initial condition $u_0\!:\mathcal D\to\mathbb R$ is infinitely many times continuously differentiable and satisfies for some constant $C_{u_0}>0$. \end{enumerate} \end{assumptio}
+For our analysis of the pullback heat equation, we need to impose an additional conditions on the regularity of the initial condition $u_0$ as well as on the domain mapping.
+Hence, we state the following assumptions exclusively for this setting: \begin{assumption}$ $ \begin{list}{{\rm (A\arabic{assumpenum})}}{\usecounter{assumpenum} [1]{ #1}} \item The initial condition $u_0\!:\mathcal D\to\mathbb R$ is infinitely many times continuously differentiable and satisfies for some constant $C_{u_0}>0$. \item There exist a constant $C\geq 1$, an exponent $\beta\geq 1$, and a sequence $\bsb=(b_j)_{j\geq 1}$ of non-negative numbers such that